 Discover how this ancient city has developed through the ages with a guided tour of the Roman Catacombs.
 Out of the many historic sites hidden below the Eternal City - the Christian Catacombs, the eerie Capuchin ‘Bone Chapel’, and the Basilica San Martino Ai Monti are all must-sees.
 The Catacombs are also sprinkled with frescoes, iconography, and burial sites.

 The Colosseum has a bloody history in Ancient Rome, having served as a stage for grisly games and Gladiator fights.
-Explore this grand outdoor arena that is synonymous with the city of Rome itself today.
-Also visit the Roman Forum and Palatine Hill - now an extensive archaeological site since it was considered the most coveted neighborhood in Rome where Emperors built their homes.
+Explore this grand outdoor arena that is synonymous with the city of Rome itself, even today.
+Also, don't miss out on visiting the Roman Forum and Palatine Hill - now an extensive archaeological site since it was considered the most coveted neighborhood in Rome where the Emperors built their homes.

 Take in the splendor of artists like Raphael and Caravaggio, and sculptors such as Bernini as you explore the Borghese Gallery, situated in what was once the Villa Borghese Pinciana.
 It houses world-renowned sculptures like David, and a vast display of rare paintings.
 Afterwards, contemplate your visit with a stroll through the Villa Borghese Gardens with its vibrant flowers in bloom.